dm-academy/Calavera/README.md

 --------------------
 *Status 6 June 2016*

 Calavera is currenlty broken due to Jenkins 2.0 issues with the main Chef community cookbook.
 Working on forcing an earlier version; even this is problematic.
-See https://github.com/chef-cookbooks/jenkins/issues/469.
+See https://github.com/chef-cookbooks/jenkins/issues/466 & related.

 -------------------